Techno-lad/Bashlottery/README.md

 # Bashlottery
-A lottery implementation in Bash
+A lottery implementation in Shell script